jadecobra/python_tdd_exercises/source/TypeError.rst

       TypeError: function_b() takes 1 positional argument but 2 were given

-   ah, our previous definition only allowed for 0 positional arguments, now it allows for 1 positional argument but we are still calling with 2 positional arguments.
+   ah, the previous definition only allowed for 0 positional arguments, now it allows for 1 positional argument but I are still calling with 2 positional arguments.

    update ``function_b`` in ``functions.py`` to take in 2 positional arguments